Start A Company In Japan

 2. Registering Your Personal Seal

 There are shops all around Japan that will make Seals "Hanko" for you in the standard size.
-You can purchase one from a Hanko shop online or a shop which you would usually find near train stations.
-A normal Hanko costs about 7,000 yen, but this can easily go up to 100,000 yen depending on the material you choose.
+You can purchase one from a Hanko shop online or from a shop that you would usually find near train stations.
+A normal Hanko will cost about 7,000 yen, but this can easily go up to 100,000 yen depending on the material you choose.

-You need to take the seal to the Municipal office and they will connect it with your identity.
+You need to take the seal to the municipal office, where they will connect it with your identity.
 People usually use this Hanko for official and important documents.
-Together with your registered Hanko they will give you a card similar to an ATM card.
+Together with your registered Hanko, they will give you a card similar to an ATM card.
 You can use the card to make changes to the seal registration whenever necessary.
 Ask for one copy of the seal registration certificate; you will need it for opening the company bank account.

 3. Opening The Company Bank Account

 For opening a bank account for your company, you’ll need the company registration certificate, the company seal certificate, and both your personal and the company’s seals.
 The bank will also ask for the katakana version of the company name.

 Banks in Japan, especially major banks, wouldn’t easily open an account for you.
-The best option is the local city banks "for example if you live in Yokohama: Yokohama Bank".
-Comparing to major banks they are somehow welcoming, because they feel you are helping the economy of the city by bringing your business to them which is good for them too.
+The best option is to use the local city banks; for example, if you live in Yokohama, use the Yokohama Bank.
+Comparing them to major banks, they are somehow welcoming because they feel you are helping the economy of the city by bringing your business to them, which is good for them too.
 It is easier to receive banking facilities from them as well.

-Whether you choose a mega bank or a local city bank, the process of opening an account would be smoother if you are introduced by a company who has an active bank account there.
+Whether you choose a megabank or a local city bank, the process of opening a bank account would be smoother if you were introduced by a company that has an active bank account there.

 National Health Insurance & National Pension